matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

    dupes another, we might need to bundle two-levels deep (subject+ref and then ref+target).
 We can cross this bridge when we get there though, as a 4th aggregation type

+What power level do you need to be able to edit other people's messages, and how does it fit in with fedeation event auth rules?
+ * 50, by default?

 ## Federation considerations